dongliang3571/Database-Notes/README.md

 If a transaction T1 holds an exclusive (X) lock on row r, a request from some distinct transaction T2 for a lock of either type on r cannot be granted immediately.
 Instead, transaction T2 has to wait for transaction T1 to release its lock on row r.

+**What happens if two mySQL queries both try to lock the same row at the same time?**

+One transaction will simply block -- waiting to acquire the lock.
+The other transaction will proceed.
+As soon as the other transaction is done -- either by commit or rollback, the first transaction will proceed.

+A deadlock happens when a transaction has acquired a lock on object A, and attempts to acquire a lock on object B at the same time as another transaction has already acquired a lock on object B and is attempting to acquire a lock on object A. Both transactions will then block, waiting on each other.
+That's the definition of a deadlock: two transactions blocked waiting on a lock that the other has.

 ### ACID properties

 **Atomicity**